suneelpatel/Python-for-Data-Scientists/README.md

 A set does not have any duplicate values, even though it will not show any errors while declaring the set, the output will only have the distinct values.

+#### When to use sets in Python?
+Sets in Python are used when-

+* The order of data does not matter
+* You do not need any repetitions in the data elements
+* You need to perform mathematical operations such as union, intersection, etc

+Now let us move ahead and see how to create sets in Python.

+#### How do you create a set in Python?
+Sets in Python can be created in two ways-

+* enclosing elements within curly braces
+* by using the set() function

+#### Set Operations
+A number of operations can be performed on sets such as adding elements, deleting elements, finding the length of a set, etc. To know what all methods can be used on sets, you can use the dir() function.

+#### Finding the Length of a Set
+To find the length of a set in Python, you can use the len() function.
+This function takes the name of the set as a parameter and returns an integer value which is equal to the number of elements present in the set.

+#### Accessing Elements of a Set
+Set elements cannot be accessed using the index numbers because, as specified before, elements of a set are not indexed.
+Therefore, when you want to access elements of a set, you can loop through it and access its elements.

+#### Adding elements to a Set:
+Elements can be added to a set using two functions, the add() and the update() function.

+#### Removing Elements of a Set
+To remove elements from a set, you can use either the remove(), discard() and the pop() functions.

+#### Union of Sets
+Union of sets refers to the concatenation of two or more sets into a single set by adding all unique elements present in both sets.
+This can be done in two ways:

+* Using pipeline
+* Using union() function

+####   Intersection of Sets

+The intersection of two or more sets is a new set consisting of only the common elements present in those sets.

+This can be done in two ways:

+* Using ‘&’ symbol
+* Using intersection() function

+#### Difference of Sets:
+The difference of sets produces a new set consisting of elements that are present only in one of those sets.
+This means that all elements except the common elements of those sets will be returned.

+This can be done in two ways:

+* Using the ‘-‘ symbol
+* Using difference() function

+#### What is a frozen set?

+A frozen set in Python is a set whose values cannot be modified.
+This means that it is immutable unlike a normal set which I have discussed previously.
+Frozen sets help serve as a key in dictionary key-value pairs.

+#### How to create frozen sets?
+Frozen sets can be obtained using the frozenset() method.
+This function takes any iterable items and converts it to immutable.

 ### Dictionaries Operation in Sequence